Smrtnyk/eslint-plugin-prefer-early-return/README.md

 # ESLint Plugin Prefer Early Return

-This is a fork of the prefer-early-return rule from `eslint-plugin-shopify`.
-The original plugin is no longer actively maintained and is not compatible with ESLint 9's flat config format.
-This fork provides:
+This is a maintained fork of [@regru/eslint-plugin-prefer-early-return](https://github.com/regru/eslint-plugin-prefer-early-return), which extracted the prefer-early-return rule from Shopify's `eslint-plugin-shopify`.

+The original regru fork is no longer maintained, lacks unit tests, doesn't support auto-fix, and is not compatible with ESLint 9's flat config format.

+## What's Different

+This fork adds:

+- **Auto-fix capability** with smart condition inversions
+- **Comprehensive unit tests**
-- ESLint 9+ flat config support
+- **ESLint 9+ flat config support**
-- ESM module format
+- **ESM module format**
-- Auto-fix capability
-- No unwanted dependencies
+- **No unwanted dependencies**
-- Modern Node.js (22+) compatibility
+- **Modern Node.js (22+) compatibility**

 ## Installation